tim-one/tim-one.github.io/psf/drift.md

 ---

 Drift, or creep, happens to governance systems over time.
 Their original goals can even got lost, or actively opposed, over time.
 This is especially so in systems insulated from feedback from the governed.
-Then internal echo chambers intensify the process, sith internal players seeming, at times, to egg each other on in a race to the bottom.
+Then internal echo chambers intensify the process, with internal players seeming, at times, to egg each other on in a race to the bottom.

-Drjft is incremental, and not always monotonic.
+Drift is incremental, and not always monotonic.
 And sometimes it's "secret", not visible to the public.

 Followig are some examples.
 It wiil probably grow over time.